KaumudiMendis/VBA-challenge_2nd/README.md

 # VBA-challenge_2nd

+*As per the instructions we are not required to load the xlsm files.
+The xlsm file is too big to load.
+*The VBA Script can be run for the original excel file provided with the homework which will give the results required.
+*If the script is working to give the required results the challenge is achieved.

-VBA Homework: The VBA of Wall Street
+*VBA Homework: The VBA of Wall Street

 * With the stock data provided following analysis had been carried out for the three years 2014, 2015 and 2016 with the stock market data provided.